-A promising candidate for this is FeRh alloy with 47-55~\% rhodium content which shows a 1st order phase transition from antiferromagnetic (AFM) to ferromagnetic (FM) phase accompanied by emergence of 0.9~$\mu_B$ magnetization on Rh atom and a 1~\% isotropic volume expansion of its cubic lattice \cite{FeRh_transition_1964,Mag_atoms_1963,FeRh_content_diagram,ZVEREV_review}.
-For Fe$_{49}$Rh$_{51}$ thin films, the thermally induced AFM-FM transition occurs just above room temperature in a range $T_{PT}$=360-390~K \cite{Cao_2008,Maat_2005,KOMLEV_2021,Ippei_2009} which led to several applications of FeRh in AFM spintronics \cite{Feng_FeRh_review,Fina_FeRh_review} and as a AFM memory cell \cite{Marti_memory_2014,Moriyama_memory_2015,Thiele_HAMR_2003}.
-FeRh demonstrates a strong magnetoelastic coupling \cite{Wolloch_phonons,Lewis_2016} allowing magnetic-field induced AFM-FM phase transition \cite{Maat_2005} resulting in a huge volume magnetostriction $8.2\times10^{-3}$ \cite{Ibarra_thermal_expansion,Ricodeau_magnetostr_1974}.
-FeRh alloys are also well-known due to giant magnetocaloric effect \cite{ZVEREV_review,Zverev_magcal_2016,Zarkevich_magnetocal_review} and giant magnetoresistance \cite{magnetores_1995}.
-The ability to trigger the AFM-FM transition in FeRh films by femtosecond laser pulses with fluence above threshold have been demonstrated in Refs.~\cite{Ju_1st_las_ind_PT_2004,Thiele_dyn_2004}.
-Since then a lot of effort was put to study kinetics of magnetization \cite{Bergman_2006,Dolgikh_high_H_2025,Li_latency_2022,Mattern_8ps,Mattern_8_and_50ps,Radu_Xray_dichroism}, crystal lattice \cite{Quirin_xray_2012,Mariager_xray_2012,Mattern_8ps,Mattern_8_and_50ps,Frazer_2021} spin current \cite{Kang_spin_current} and electronic distribution \cite{Pressacco_2021} during photoinduced phase transition (PIPT).
-The main stages of the PIPT were uncovered, and include sub-picosecond charge redistribution between Fe and Rh ions \cite{Pressacco_2021} followed by an 8~ps nucleation of FM phase~\cite{Mattern_8ps,Li_latency_2022} leading to growth and alignment of FM domains within 50-80~ps depending on experimental parameters \cite{Bergman_2006,Mariager_xray_2012,Radu_Xray_dichroism}.
-The lattice expansion during PIPT follows time evolution of the FM phase volume fraction \cite{Mattern_8_and_50ps} with a time constant of 95~ps \cite{Quirin_xray_2012}.
+A promising candidate for this is a FeRh alloy with 47-55~\% rhodium content, which shows a 1$^{st}$-order phase transition from antiferromagnetic (AFM) to ferromagnetic (FM) phase accompanied by the emergence of 0.9~$\mu_B$ magnetization on the Rh atom and the 1~\% isotropic volume expansion of its cubic lattice \cite{FeRh_transition_1964,Mag_atoms_1963,FeRh_content_diagram,ZVEREV_review}.
+For Fe$_{49}$Rh$_{51}$ thin films, the thermally induced AFM-FM transition occurs just above room temperature in the range $T_{PT}=$360-390~K \cite{Cao_2008,Maat_2005,KOMLEV_2021,Ippei_2009}, which has led to several applications of FeRh in AFM spintronics \cite{Feng_FeRh_review,Fina_FeRh_review} and as an AFM memory cell \cite{Marti_memory_2014,Moriyama_memory_2015,Thiele_HAMR_2003}.
+FeRh demonstrates a strong magnetoelastic coupling \cite{Wolloch_phonons,Lewis_2016}, allowing a magnetic-field induced AFM-FM phase transition \cite{Maat_2005} resulting in a huge volume magnetostriction of $8.2\times10^{-3}$ \cite{Ibarra_thermal_expansion,Ricodeau_magnetostr_1974}.
+FeRh alloys are also well-known for their giant magnetocaloric effect \cite{ZVEREV_review,Zverev_magcal_2016,Zarkevich_magnetocal_review} and giant magnetoresistance \cite{magnetores_1995}.
+The ability to trigger the AFM-FM transition in FeRh films by femtosecond laser pulses with fluence above the threshold was demonstrated in Refs.~\cite{Ju_1st_las_ind_PT_2004,Thiele_dyn_2004}.
+Since then a great effort has been put into study the kinetics of magnetization \cite{Bergman_2006,Dolgikh_high_H_2025,Li_latency_2022,Mattern_8ps,Mattern_8_and_50ps,Radu_Xray_dichroism}, the crystal lattice \cite{Quirin_xray_2012,Mariager_xray_2012,Mattern_8ps,Mattern_8_and_50ps,Frazer_2021}, the spin current \cite{Kang_spin_current}, and electronic distribution \cite{Pressacco_2021} during the photoinduced phase transition (PIPT).
+The main stages of the PIPT were uncovered and include sub-picosecond charge redistribution between Fe and Rh ions \cite{Pressacco_2021} followed by an 8~ps nucleation of the FM phase~\cite{Mattern_8ps,Li_latency_2022} leading to the growth and alignment of FM domains within 50-80~ps depending on experimental parameters \cite{Bergman_2006,Mariager_xray_2012,Radu_Xray_dichroism}.
+The lattice expansion during PIPT follows the evolution of the volume fraction of the FM phase \cite{Mattern_8_and_50ps} with a time constant of 95~ps \cite{Quirin_xray_2012}.